2023 Philippine barangay and Sangguniang Kabataan elections

-Elections for the reformed Sangguniang Kabataan (SK; youth councils) will also be held at the same time.
-The youth shall elect among themselves an SK chairman, the eighth member of the Sangguniang Barangay, and eight SK kagawads, in each barangay.
+Elections for the reformed Sangguniang Kabataan (SK; youth councils) were held at the same time.
+The youth elected among themselves an SK chairperson, who automatically serves as an ex officio member of the Sangguniang Barangay (barangay councils), and seven SK councilors in each barangay.
+Members of the Sangguniang Barangay designated as Indigenous People's Mandatory Representative (IPMR) were not elected on this day.